ocelotsloth/ocelotsloth.github.io/_pages/about.md

 I'm currently studying Computer Engineering at George Mason University.
-In my free time I work on projects with [SRCT](https://srct.gmu.edu), a student organization which aims to create tools to help the communityat Mason.
+In my free time I work on projects with [SRCT](https://srct.gmu.edu), a student organization which aims to create tools to help the community at Mason.

 I also make things.
 Sometimes the things I make turn out to be neat, but mostly they just interest me in some form or fashion, so I put them here.
 Be sure to